pippim/pippim.github.io/index.md

 ## Program Overview

-When you are stepping through `stack-to-blog.py` code to see how it works, this overview will help you.
+This overview will help you, when reviewing `stack-to-blog.py` code.

 The program uses a two pass technique.
 The first pass does some formatting but mostly counts occurences of headers.